China Is Near: Cast

+Reception

 Critical response

+China is Near has an approval rating of 60% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 7/10.

 The film was warmly reviewed by Pauline Kael in The New Yorker on its release: " China Is Near has the boudoir complications of a classic comic opera...Bellochio uses the underside of family life for borderline horror and humor.
 His people are so awful they're funny...[Bellochio]..only twenty-eight - perhaps only a very young director can focus on such graceless, mean-spirited people with so much enjoyment..he probably exhibits the most fluid directorial technique since Max Ophuls.."

+Awards and nominations

 The film was selected as the Italian entry for the Best Foreign Language Film at the 40th Academy Awards, but was not accepted as a nominee.